uchicago-psd-it/puppet-tcpwrappers/README.markdown

 ## Usage

 All parameters to the main class can be passed via puppet code or hiera.
-A module data folder for hiera 5 is included.
-Currently, rule generation via the tcpwrappers::allow class can only be done via puppet code.
-Adding the ability to drive rules via hiera/create_resources is a high priority item on the to dos.
+Hiera 5 module data is provided in the data folder to include lookup_options to drive the creation of multiple fragments with the tcpwrappers::allows class.

-Some examples are presented below showing the purpose of some of the indidual parameters to the main class.
+Some examples are presented below showing the purpose of some of the parameters of classes of the module.
 Those generating rules in hosts.allow show how to create those rules similar to those listed in the RedHat/CentOS tcpwrappers documentation.

 ### Install tcpwrappers onto a system and configure default hosts.allow/hosts.deny files